Frequently asked questions

 Can I install Python software as a normal user without sudo rights?

 Yes.
-Please see /software/python_r_perl.
+Please see Virtual environments.

 Compute and storage quota